 The Final Word – When To Have Sex After D&C?

 Resuming sexual activity after a Dilation and Curettage requires patience balanced with attentiveness to bodily signals.
-Typically, waiting between two to four weeks post-procedure is advisable—but individual circumstances vary widely.
+A common recommendation is to wait until bleeding or discharge has stopped and you feel physically comfortable, which is often about 1 to 2 weeks—but individual circumstances vary.

 The safest bet?
-Wait until all bleeding stops completely, any pelvic pain subsides significantly, and your healthcare provider confirms that everything looks good internally during follow-up checks.
+Wait until all bleeding stops completely, any pelvic pain subsides significantly, and your healthcare provider confirms that recovery is on track.

 This approach reduces infection risks dramatically while promoting comfortable intimacy when you decide it’s right for you again.
 Don’t rush yourself—healing takes time but leads to better long-term reproductive health outcomes.

-Remember: Your body underwent surgery that demands respect and care before jumping back into sexual relations.
+Remember: Your body underwent a uterine procedure that demands respect and care before jumping back into sexual relations.
 Prioritize open communication with partners along with medical guidance so that when you ask yourself “When To Have Sex After D&C?” you’ll have clear answers grounded in safety and wellness rather than guesswork or pressure.

 By following these guidelines carefully—and trusting professional advice—you’ll navigate this delicate phase thoughtfully while protecting both physical health and emotional well-being every step of the way.